findingmarbles/Retromat/README.md

  php index.php en > index.html

-to generate the Englisch page.
+to generate the English page.

 Let's say you translate into Chinese and have created "index_cn.php" in the "lang"-directory.
 In your terminal run